haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

-From a usability perspective, Lists solve the problem of extensibility that tuples face, but they can only contain one type (in other words they are homogenous).
+From a usability perspective, Lists solve the problem of extensibility that tuples face, but they can only contain one type (in other words they are homogeneous).
 Lists also have a special built in syntax.

 ```haskell
 ghci> [1,2,3,4]